Psalm 77 – The Troubled Heart Remembers God’s Great Works

 i.
 “If no good was in the present, memory ransacked the past to find consolation.
 She fain would borrow a light from the altars of yesterday to light the gloom of to-day.
 It is our duty to search for comfort, and not in sullen indolence yield to despair.”
 (Spurgeon)

 i.
-I will remember the works of the LORD: “Strictly speaking, ‘I will make mention of’; i.e., it is a public recounting of these deeds.”
-(Kidner)
+I will remember the works of the LORD: Kidner indicated that this was a public remembrance.
+“Strictly speaking, ‘I will make mention of’; i.e., it is a public recounting of these deeds.”

 2. (13-15) The greatness of God in His sanctuary.